Snowflake-Labs/sfquickstarts/site/sfguides/src/accelerating_data_teams_with_snowflake_and_dbt_cloud_hands_on_lab/accelerating_data_teams_with_snowflake_and_dbt_cloud_hands_on_lab.md

 ![Source Function](assets/dbt_Cloud_source_function.png)

-There are a number of reasons why the source function is used instead of a hardcoded database reference, but one to highlight here is that it creates a dependency between our source database object and our staging models.
+There are a number of reasons why the source function is used instead of a hardcoded database reference, but one reason to highlight here is that it creates a dependency between our source database object and our staging models.
 This is going to be really important when we take a look at our data lineage later on in the workshop.
 Defining sources and referring to them with the source function also allows you to test and document those sources as you can with any other model in your project that you build on top of your sources.
 Also, if your source changes database or schema, you only have to update it in your `tpch_sources.yml` file rather than updating all of the models it might be used in.

 5. Now that the staging models are built and saved, it’s time to create the models in our development schema in Snowflake.
 To do this we’re going to pass the `dbt run` command at the command line to run all of the models in our project, which includes the two new staging models and the existing example models.